rheiland/xml2jupyter/paper/paper.md

 </user_parameters>
 ```
 -->
-To illustrate, we show the following contrived XML example, containing each of the four allowed data types:
+To illustrate, we show the following contrived XML example, containing each of the four
+allowed data types (currently):

 ![](images/silly_xml-60.png)

-When we map this into Jupyter widgets, we have the following that shows the rendered widgets (left).
+When we map this into Jupyter widgets, we obtain the following rendered results (left).
 The
-middle snapshot shows the result after the user does a single delta step (up) on the `radius` (note the step size of 10)
+middle snapshot shows the updated numeric value after the user does a single delta step (up) on the `radius` (note the step size of 10)
-and the right snapshot after the user single steps the `threads` (note the step size of 1).
+and the right snapshot after the user single steps the `threads` value (note the step size of 1).

 ![](images/silly1-50.png)
 ![](images/silly2-50.png)